JohnMurray/nbad/readme.md

-gateway_message_buffer_size|unsigned int|The number of messages to buffer in memory for the gateway message_cache_ttl_in_seconds|unsigned int|The time before a message expires (possibly causing upstream state changes) message_init_buffer_ttl_in_seconds|unsigned int|The amount of time a message is buffered before actioned upon
+gateway_message_buffer_size|unsigned int|The number of messages to buffer in memory for the gateway message_cache_ttl_in_seconds|unsigned int|The time before a message expires (possibly causing upstream state changes) message_init_buffer_ttl_in_seconds|unsigned int|The amount of time a message is buffered before actioned upon flap_count_threshold|unsigned int|The number of state-changes within a time-period before the service is considered 'flapping'

 ## Testing / Debugging